hacktivist123/JWT-Auth-Nodejs/README.md

 Basic Implementation of Authentication with Auth0 and JWT

 # TO_DO
--create a frontend to consume API with JWT
+- [x] create a frontend to consume API with JWT
--use Auth0 for users authentication
+- [x] use Auth0 for users authentication